tari-labs/tari-university/layer2scaling/scriptless-scripts/introduction-to-scriptless-scripts.md

 ## MimbleWimble's Scriptless Script

 As previously stated, MimbleWimble is a blockchain design.
 Built similarly to Bitcoin, every transaction has inputs and outputs.
 Each input and output has a corresponding key, referred to as a confidential transition commitment.
-Confidential commitments have an interesting property where in a valid balanced transaction  one can subtract the input from the output commitments- ensuring that all of the values of the Pedersen values balance out.
-Taking the difference results in the multisignature key of the owners of every output and every input in the transaction- this is referred to as the kernel.
+Confidential commitments have an interesting property where in a valid balanced transaction  one can subtract the input from the output commitments, ensuring that all of the values of the Pedersen values balance out.
+Taking the difference results in the multisignature key of the owners of every output and every input in the transaction.
+This is referred to as the kernel.

 In order for a transaction to be considered valid, a signature is required with this key.
 This ensures two things

 1. The signature authorises the transaction and proves that the owners of the outputs and inputs are in agreement of the transaction
-2. Secondly, the fact that the signature is possible, suggests that this difference is actually a multisignature key, which in turn means that the transaction balanced-using this proof of non-inflation.
-This highlights the validity of a transaction-where all relevant parties authorise it and no coins were created or destroyed.
+2. Secondly, the fact that the signature is possible, suggests that this difference is actually a multisignature key, which in turn means that the transaction balanced, using this proof of non-inflation.
+This highlights the validity of a transaction, where all relevant parties authorise it and no coins were created or destroyed.

-The core of MimbleWimble is that every transaction is compressed into a single key and a single signature-which has far reaching potential.
+The core of MimbleWimble is that every transaction is compressed into a single key and a single signature, which has far reaching potential.

 ---